JPR editorial Styleguide

 You can use a hyphen between dates such as 1943-45, or for page ranges like pages 233-56, but if you want to be fancy, you can use dashes.
 It’s traditional to use an EN dash, which is half the width of an EM dash (well, the letter N is about half the width of the letter M, isn’t it?): ‘the period 1922–43’, ‘pages 173–229’.
 In this case there is no space either side of the dash.

 Bibliographies: Three hyphens work fine, but you can use the em dash (tripled as a 3-em dash) in bibliographies to replace the author’s name when a series of works by the same author is listed.

-Titles of books, anthologies, magazines or newspapers are in italics, with no quotes, and please NOT in CAPITAL LEttERS — IT LOOKS AS THOUGH YOU’RE SHOUTING!
+Titles of books, anthologies, magazines or newspapers are in italics, with no quotes, and please NOT in CAPITAL LETTERS — IT LOOKS AS THOUGH YOU’RE SHOUTING!
 When I get articles with a list of book titles set in capital letters, I have to re-type each title, one letter at a time.
 Please do not use _underscores_: use true italics instead.
-If your word processor can’t manage italics, buy one that can, or download the free OpenOffice Writer from http://www.openoffice.org/.
+If your word processor can’t manage italics, buy one that can, or download the free LibreOffice Writer from http://www.libreoffice.org/.

 Titles of poems, short stories or magazine articles (when they are quoted in an article) are in plain roman type (not italics) and have single quotes.
 Here is an example: